TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

    Suspend execution of the calling thread until the delivery of one of the signals specified in the signal set *sigset*.
-The function accepts the signal (removes it from the pending list of signals), and returns the signal number.
+The function accepts the signal (removes it kutoka the pending list of signals), and returns the signal number.

    .. availability:: Unix.
 See the man page :manpage:`sigwait(3)` for further
       information.